 Touching people and things:

-Cell phones and germs: cell phones are notoriously gross.
+Cell phones and germs: cell phones are notoriously covered with germs.
 Avoid picking up or handling someone else’s cell phone.
 Don’t let others handle your cell phone.
 And clean your cell phone’s surfaces frequently!

 Clean and disinfect surfaces, such as countertops, desktops, and doorknobs, that are likely to be contaminated with germs.